Brendan Bottcher

 Brendan Michael Bottcher (born December 19, 1991) is a Canadian curler from Spruce Grove, Alberta.
-Bottcher is a three-time provincial men's champion, and was the skip of the 2021 Canadian men's championship team, having led Alberta to victory at the 2021 Tim Hortons Brier.
+Bottcher is a three-time Alberta provincial men's champion, and was the skip of the 2021 Canadian men's championship team, having led Alberta to victory at the 2021 Tim Hortons Brier.

 Born in Sherwood Park, Alberta, Bottcher enjoyed a successful junior career winning the 2012 Canadian Junior Curling Championships and the 2012 World Junior Curling Championships.
 He was also the 2010 Alberta junior men's champion and the 2007 Alberta juvenile provincial finalist.
-He currently plays second for the Brad Gushue rink.
+He currently skips his own team out of Edmonton.

 Career

 Junior career

 In the 2009–2010 season, with Brad Thiessen at third, Landon Bucholz at second, Bryce Bucholz at lead, and Bernie Panich as their coach, they had much success winning four junior bonspiels and being a runner-up in another.
 In the Edmonton Men's Super-League, they posted a .500 record.
 In a few exhibition games throughout the season prior to the 2010 Winter Olympics, they played Olympic calibre teams such as Kevin Martin and Thomas Ulsrud.
 The team would then go on to win the Alberta junior provincial curling championships, beating their cross town rival Curtis Bale 6–4 in the final.
 This provincial junior title earned him a berth to the 2010 Canadian Junior Curling Championships in Sorel-Tracy, Quebec.
 At Canadian Junior Curling Championships, the team had mixed success, finishing with a 6–6 record.

 Although contenders to return the following Canadian junior curling championships, the team lost the 2011 Alberta junior provincial semi-final to Scott Smith of Calgary.
 The end of the 2010–2011 season saw Brad Thiessen age out of junior eligibility.
 The team then added long time Alberta junior competitor Evan Asmussen to the lineup prior to the 2011–2012 season.
 After his junior curling season concluded, Bottcher skipped his University of Alberta Golden Bears men's team to a semi-final finish at the CIS curling championships.